moniratna/advice-generator-frontend-mentor/README.md

 ### Continued development

-Need to update the hover effect on the dice button.

 ### Useful resources

 - [React-Query](https://tanstack.com/query/v3/docs/react/overview) - This helped me to learn react-query.
 I will use it going forward.